vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See: [Is it possible to skip the landing page?](#is-it-possible-to-skip-the-landing-page)

+### Distance selling from a POS solution

+Due to compliance requirements in a payment situation where customer is not present we recommend implementing the [Order Management API](https://github.com/vippsas/vipps-order-management-api#vipps-order-management-api-v1).
+This allows the merchants to send rich receipt information to existing Vipps transactions.
+This information is visible for the customer in the app in their order history.

+As an alternative an online sale log must be available for Vipps.

 ### Which API keys should I use?

 You should probably use _partner keys_ ,and not separate API keys for each of